 Step 8.
-Position the PCMCIA IDE card so that the end with the PCMCIA female connector is facing PCMCIA socket and the label is facing up.
+Position the PCMCIA IDE card so that the end with the PCMCIA female connector is facing PCMCIA socket 0 (the lower socket) and the label is facing up.

-Slide the PCMCIA IDE card into the socket until the card snaps onto the pins.
+Slide the PCMCIA IDE card into socket 0 (the lower socket) until the card snaps onto the pins and the eject button pops out.

 Step 9.
-Connect the 10 Base T connector into J9 if using the onboard Ethernet. -OR-
+Connect the 10 Base T connector into J7 if using the onboard Ethernet. or

-Position the Ethernet PCMCIA card so that the end with the PCMCIA female connector is facing the PCMCIA socket and the label is facing up.
-Then, slide the PCMCIA Ethernet card into the socket until the card snaps onto the pins.
+Position the Ethernet PCMCIA card so that the end with the PCMCIA female connector is facing PCMCIA socket 0 (the lower socket) and the label is facing up.

+Slide the PCMCIA Ethernet card into socket 0 (the lower socket) until the card snaps onto the pins and the eject button pops out.

 - Step 10.
-Apply power to your reference board. - Step 11.
+Restart your reference board. - Step 11.
 Test the Ethernet connection by pinging the reference board.

-If the ping operation fails, the following scenarios should be evaluated: - Is the board connected to a live Ethernet port? - Is the Ethernet cable defective? - Are the network settings for the reference board correct?
+If the ping operation fails, you will have to check the following items:

+- is the board connected to a live Ethernet port? - is the Ethernet cable defective? - are the network settings for the reference board correct?